 A notice of copyright should appear on each print and electronic copy reproduced.

 Under § 108, copies should include the notice of copyright that appears on the copy being reproduced.
 In the absence of such notice, the copy should include a legend such as "This work may be protected by copyright; further reproduction and distribution in violation of United States copyright law is prohibited."

 2. Reproducing Single Copies within the Firm, School, Court, or Other Institutions

 2.1 Copying from the Library's Own Collection

-For-Profit Library Copying for External Users: Libraries in the for-profit sector may provide a single copy of an article, a chapter, or a portion of another copyrighted work to clients to support work done for the client.
-The copy provided may be either a photocopy or an electronic copy, provided it includes the appropriate notice (see 1.4.1 above).
+For-Profit Library Copying for External Users: Libraries in the for-profit sector may provide a single copy of an article, a chapter, or a portion of a copyrighted work to clients to support work done for the client.
+The copy provided may be either a photocopy or an electronic copy, provided it includes the notice specified in 1.4.1 above.